 USDA Mortgage Highlights:

 - No down payment is required.
 Loans may be for up to 100 percent of appraised value or purchase price, whichever is less.
 No need to special down payment assistance grants, bond money, etc. Home buyers can get pre approved and out shopping for a home on the same day.

 - Mortgages are 30-year fixed rate at low market interest rates.

 - Loans may include funds for closing costs, the guarantee fee, legal fees, title services, cost of establishing an escrow account and other prepaid items, assuming the appraised value is higher than sales price.
 Sellers may pay all the buyers closing costs as well.

 - Buyers must personally occupy the home following the purchase.
 The home cannot be a vacation home or investment property.

 - Loans may be made to refinance either existing USDA Rural Development Guaranteed housing loans or our Section 502 Direct housing loans.

 - For purchase loans, a one-time guarantee fee of 1% of the loan amount is charged to the home buyer, which is typically included in the loan.

 - No maximum loan amount or purchase limit is set by USDA, but there is a maximum allowable household income which becomes the natural limiter for the size of the mortgage.
 The borrower’s Housing and Debt ratios (covered below) determine the approved loan amount.

 Income and Property Location Restrictions:

 - USDA Rural Housing does have income limits for the household.
-These limits can vary depending on the county, family size, dependents, among other things.
+These limits can vary depending on the county, family size, and dependents, among other things.
 USDA has an easy family income calculator found here where homebuyers can calculate.
-Interested applicants can go to the online income calculator and choose their property state, county and answer a few questions in regards to any dependents, elderly or disabled members living in the household.
+Interested applicants can go to the online income calculator and choose their property state, county and answer a few questions in regard to any dependents, elderly or disabled members living in the household.
 Once complete, the USDA direct and 502 Guaranteed program income limits will be listed.
 If you have questions on calculating your income for USDA loan eligibility purposes, please contact us.